 5 March 2020 – SIBLINGS GROW up together, we fight during our rocky teenage years, we can drift away a little as we try and figure out adulthood, but if the bond is strong enough, we’ll always have each other’s backs and be lifelong friends.

 Sibling relationships are not just important for companionship however, as they can also play an important role in our social, emotional, and cognitive development (O’Neill & Murray, 2016).
 In circumstances where one sibling is autistic, other siblings can be a great source of care and support.
-These types of relationships are very special, however research into the wellbeing of siblings of children with autism has yielded mixed results.
+These types of relationships are very special, however research into the wellbeing of siblings of autistic children has yielded mixed results.

 Some studies highlight the positive aspects of these sibling relationships, like the neurotypical sibling becoming more caring, tolerant, exhibiting greater empathy, and being knowledgeable about their sibling’s autism.
-Yet other studies show that siblings of children with autism or intellectual/developmental disabilities may experience more stress and anxiety than siblings without a neurodiverse brother or sister (Jones et al., 2019; Shivers, McGregor, & Hough, 2019).
+Yet other studies show that siblings of autistic children or intellectual/developmental disabilities may experience more stress and anxiety than siblings without a neurodiverse brother or sister (Jones et al., 2019; Shivers, McGregor, & Hough, 2019).
 This can be particularly true for siblings of autistic children.

-These results tell us two things: one, that siblings are a very special and loving influence in their brother or sister’s life, and two, that taking on this role might cause them anxiety for a number of reasons, including lack of attention, confusion and mixed feelings about their sibling’s autism, and concerns about the future.
+These results tell us two things: one, that siblings are a very special and loving influence in their brother or sister’s life, and two, that taking on this role might cause them anxiety for a number of reasons, including lack of attention, confusion, and mixed feelings about their sibling’s autism, and concerns about the future.